mochi/mochikit/doc/rst/MochiKit/Signal.rst

 parameter.
 The custom event object presents a consistent view of the event across all supported platforms and browsers, and provides many conveniences not available even in a correct W3C implementation.

-Here is a complete list of this object's methods:

-    These are always generated:

-    event():
-        The native event produced by the browser.
-You should not need to access this.

-    type():
-        The event type: click, mouseover, keypress, etc. (Does not include the 'on' prefix.)

-    target():
-        The element that triggered the event.

-    modifier().alt, modifier().ctrl, modifier().meta, modifier().shift:
-        ``true`` if pressed, ``false`` if not. ``modifier().meta`` will be ``false`` instead of ``undefined`` in IE.

-    modifier().any:
-        ``true`` if any modifier is pressed, ``false`` if not.

-    stopPropagation():
-        Works like W3C's ``stopPropagation()``.

-    preventDefault():
-        Works like W3C's ``preventDefault()``.

-    stop():
-        Shortcut that calls ``stopPropagation()`` and ``preventDefault()``.

-    You should use keydown and keyup to detect control characters, and keypressed to detect "printable" characters. key().code will be set to 0 and key().string will be set to an empty string in a keypress handler if a user presses a control character like F1 or Escape.
-IE will not fire your keypressed handler when you press a control character like KEY_F1 or KEY_ESCAPE.
-In your keyup and keydown handlers, Signal will pass the keyboard code and a human-readable string like KEY_A or KEY_ARROW_DOWN or KEY_NUM_PAD_ASTERISK.
-See ``_specialKeys`` for a comprehensive list.
-These are generated for keydown and keyup events:

-    key().code:
-        contains the raw key code, such as 8 for backspace.

-    key().string:
-        contains a human readable string, such as 'KEY_BACKSPACE' or '!'.
-        The complete list is defined in MochiKit.Signal._specialKeys.

-    These are only generated for mouse*, click, dblclick, and contextmenu (contextmenu doesn't work in Opera):

-    mouse().page.x, mouse().page.y:
-        represents the cursor position relative to the HTML document.
-        (Equivalent to pageX/Y in Safari, Mozilla, and Opera.)

-    mouse().client.x, mouse().client.y:
-        represents the cursor position relative to the visible portion of the HTML document.
-(Equivalent to clientX/Y on all browsers.)

-    These are only generated for mouseup, mousedown, click, and dblclick:

-    mouse().button.left, mouse().button.right, mouse().button.middle:
-        ``true`` or ``false``.
-Mac browsers don't report right click consistently.
-Firefox fires the click and sets modifier().ctrl to true, Opera fires the click and sets modifier().meta to true, and Safari doesn't fire the click (`Safari Bug 6595`_).

-        If you want a right click, I suggest that instead of looking for a right click, look for a contextmenu event.

-        Current versions of Safari won't fire a dblclick event when attached via ``connect()`` (`Safari Bug 7790`_).

-    This is generated on mouseover and mouseout:

-    relatedTarget():
-        the document element that the mouse has moved to.

 If you find that you're accessing the native event for any reason, create a `new ticket`_ and we'll look into normalizing the behavior you're looking for.